Coping with Cancer

-- Stage IV means the cancer has spread to other parts of your body.
+- Stage IV means cancer has spread to other parts of your body.
 It’s also called advanced or metastatic cancer.

 Palliative treatment – the aim of this is to reduce pain and help a patient to feel more comfortable.
-An example would be the removal of a tumor that is pressing on certain nerves and causing pain.
+An example would be the removal of a tumour that is pressing on certain nerves and causing pain.

 Home care – is for patients who prefer to be treated and cared for at home.
 This may include cancer treatment and palliative care.

 Finding out you have cancer comes as a shock to anyone.
 We have learnt to associate cancer with impending death, and you may experience feelings of fear, uncertainty, denial, anger, guilt, stress, anxiety, loneliness, isolation, sadness and depression.
 It’s also normal to feel hope, relief, surprise, acceptance and determination.
 You may feel any or all of these emotions at some time or another.

 It is important to recognize these emotions and not to hide or ignore them.
 Talk about your feelings and fears with your doctor, therapist, family members or pastor.
 Ignoring difficult emotions only allows them to become stronger and more overwhelming.
 Your cancer journey includes treatments and follow-up tests – which may temporarily increase fear and anxiety at specific times.

 If you can join a support group for patients with your specific cancer, do so.
 It helps to share what you experience with people who went through the same thing.
 They also allow you to exchange practical information and helpful suggestions.
 The group experience often creates a sense of belonging that helps survivors feel less alone and more understood.